More stories

 Were false starts previously allowed?

-This means the athlete making the second false start of a race, breaking the accepted reaction time of 0.10 seconds, will be disqualified regardless of whether he or she was responsible for the first one.
+This means the athlete making the second false start of a race, breaking the accepted RT of 0.10 seconds, will be disqualified regardless of whether he or she was responsible for the first one.

 However, sprinters would often take advantage of the previous false start rules, purposely jumping the gun either to play mind games with their competition and set them on edge before the race or use the extra leniency to predict the gun and gain bonus milliseconds from their efforts.

-So, World Athletics just decided to just ban any false starts – it’s one and YOU’RE OUT.
+So in 2010, World Athletics just decided to ban any false starts in the 100m, 200m, relay and hurdles – it’s one and YOU’RE OUT.

 🥇 TOKYO OLYMPICS LIVE: All the latest from the Games with our live blog